Home / Blog / Bootstrapping a SaaS: The Strategies Every Founder Can Learn

 There is a host of free AI tools that can be used today to either massively increase the productivity of you and your team or develop quick prototypes or MVPs using low-code software development.

-These resources, including free coding libraries, can help you scale your product without significant investment.
+These resources, including free coding libraries or an all-in-one marketing platform, can help you scale your product without significant investment.
 The key is to always consider the scalability of the solution you choose to cater to your growing user base.

 Building Relationships and Partnerships